 Presets allow a user to transform and create a common set of parameters that can be applied to an Image Resource.
 Global Presets are useful if there is a transformation that will need to be applied more than once, for example when sharing to a Social Media Channel and there are specific dimension requirements.

-Using the Share / Embed overlay, users can create Global Presets that will be available to all users when Downloading Resources or Sharing / Embedding Images.
+Using the Share / Embed, Single or Bulk Download overlays, users can create Global Presets that will be available to all users when Downloading Resources or Sharing / Embedding Images.

 This article contains a full overview of the options available when using adding Presets.
 Click on the items below to jump to specific sections.